tecki/ebpfcat/ebpfcat/ebpf.rst

 No loops
 ~~~~~~~~

-There is no way to declare a loop, simply because EBPF does not allow it.
+There is no way to declare a loop, simply because eBPF does not allow it.
 You may simply write a ``for`` loop in Python as long as everything can
 be calculated at generation time, but this just means that the code will show
 up in the EPBF as often as the loop is iterated at generation time.